De Sitter-Invariant Black Holes: Discussion

 \section{Discussion}

-Proper (or local) conformal symmetry is a broken symmetry of nature, which is expected to play a significant role in the Planck scale's physics~\cite{ConfCurrent}.
-There is a widespread belief that, at the Planck scale, where the masses can be neglected, it must be an exact symmetry of nature.
-However, since Poincar\'e-invariant Einstein's special relativity does not include local conformal transformations in the spacetime kinematics, it is unclear how it could become relevant at the Planck scale.
-For this reason, proper conformal transformation is sometimes considered the missing component of spacetime physics~\cite{tHooft}.

-Unlike Poincar\'e-invariant special relativity, de Sitter-invariant special relativity does include the proper conformal transformations in the spacetime kinematics.
-Such inclusion occurs because the de Sitter group is obtained from Poincar\'e's by replacing translations with a combination of translations and proper conformal transformations.
-Please note that such inclusion does not change the dimension of the spacetime's local kinematics as Poincar\'e and de Sitter are ten-dimensional groups.
-The only effect of the inclusion is to change the notion of spacetime's local transitivity.

-When Poincar\'e-invariant special relativity is replaced with the de Sitter-invariant special relativity, general relativity changes in the de Sitter-invariant general relativity, with the corresponding field equation given by de Sitter-invariant Einstein's equation.
-The presence of proper conformal transformations has profound consequences for the theory.
-For example, all solutions to this equation are given by a gravitational field, whose source is the energy-momentum current of ordinary matter, and a local cosmological term, sourced by the {{proper conformal current}} of the same ordinary matter.
+Unlike Poincaré-invariant special relativity, the de Sitter-invariant special relativity does include the proper conformal transformation in the spacetime kinematics.
+The presence of these transformations has profound implications for de Sitter-invariant general relativity.
+For example, all solutions to the de Sitter-invariant Einstein's equation comprise a gravitational field, whose source is the energy-momentum current of ordinary matter, and a local cosmological term, sourced by the proper conformal current of the same ordinary matter~\cite{dScosmo}.

-In particular, the Schwarzschild solution represents a black hole with an event and a cosmic horizon.
-Consequently, besides lodging matter energy~$E_M$, black holes also lodge dark energy~$E_\Lambda$.
-If a black hole absorbs an object, its mass increases, producing a concomitant increase in the dark energy lodged in the black hole.
-Conversely, if a black hole emits Hawking radiation, its mass decreases, producing a concomitant decrease in its dark energy content.
-Supposing the existence of a black hole cosmological coupling, such a mechanism, which allows $E_M$ and $E_\Lambda$ to change along with cosmic time, could contribute to elucidating some key problems of modern cosmology.
-For example, it could explain the current universe's accelerated expansion and why, in the past, the universe was expanding slower than today.